rodude123/Computer-systems/storage types.md

      - Data is replaced and moved from a failed disk drive onto a new one while the system is still operational

  6. Hot sparing
-    Disk drive is automatically initialised into the array when another fails
+    - a disk drive is automatically initialised into the array when another fails

  7. Spindle sychronisation
       - The synchronisation of disk drives allowing the array to similtaneously write information